wowdop/meet-html-and-css/source-code/marianzburlea/css/general/good-to-know/README.md

   - specifies a transition effect with a slow end.
 - ease-in-out:
   - specifies a transition effect with a slow start and end.
+- step-start:
+  - equivalent to steps(1, start).
+- step-end:
+  - equivalent to steps(1, end).
+- steps(int,start|end): steps( n, <jumpterm>)

+  - specifies a stepping function, with two parameters.
+    - The first parameter specifies the number of intervals in the function.
+It must be a positive integer (greater than 0).
+    - The second parameter, which is optional, is either the value "start" or "end", and specifies the point at which the change of values occur within the interval.
+If the second parameter is omitted, it is given the value "end".

 - cubic-bezier(n,n,n,n):
   - lets you define your own values in a cubic-bezier function.